Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 HBOT for Memory Loss Treatment: Things to Consider

-We understand seeking treatment is a big decision.
+We understand that seeking treatment is a big decision.
 Here are a few things to consider as you explore and pursue hyperbaric oxygen therapy for memory challenges:

 • Not all hyperbaric oxygen clinics are the same.
 It’s critical to do your research to understand each clinic’s methodology.
 Ensure they have on-site medical professionals certified in hyperbaric medicine, use an evidence-based protocol, and track relevant data throughout your health journey.